 Pit Bull’s physical appearance shows strength, power, and passion.
-Their head shape is similar to that of the broad brick, especially the cheeks, which hold extremely powerful jaws.
+Their head shape is similar to that of the large brick, especially the cheeks, which hold powerful jaws.
 Their bite is scissor-y and ferocious!
 Meanwhile, their necks are muscular as are their whole bodies!
-They are very strong for their size and are extremely light, athletic, and speedy dogs, which are also well-known to have a very high jump!
+They are powerful for their size and are incredibly light, athletic, and speedy dogs, which are also well-known to have a very high jump!

 Their ears generally get cropped, but cropping them is optional.
 If not cropped, they are curled forward and down!